 Information assets shall be 'owned' by a named section within College.
-A list of information assets, and their owners, shall be overseen by the Data Protection Officer.
+A list of information assets (the Information Asset Register), and their owners, shall be overseen by the Data Protection Officer.
+Within the information Asset Register, the following definitions apply: